 Faith is an important part of life for many ethnic minority groups.
 Religious coping and religious advisors are important in supporting the mental health needs of faith communities, particularly in Black Majority Churches.
 But we know little about the role of faith and religious coping with adversity among UK ethnic and migrant groups.
 This is despite a notable rise in the number of Black Majority Churches in London over recent years.

-The purpose of this project is to understand the role of Christian faith and religious coping in dealing adversity, and its relationship to emotional well-being and help-seeking among Black ethnic groups in South-East London.
-This project involves community members as Peer Researchers as part of a Participatory Action Research (PAR) approach.
+The purpose of this project is to understand the role of Christian faith and religious coping in dealing with adversity, and its relationship to emotional well-being and help-seeking among Black ethnic groups in South-East London.
+This project involves community members as Peer Researchers as part of a participatory research approach.
 This means that community members and researchers work together to explore a topic or issue, and together seek solutions.
 This approach is committed to meaningfully involve and empower the voices of marginalised or less often heard communities.

 Peer Researchers are people who steer and conduct research through their lived experience of the issue/topic being studied.
-Peer Researchers, representing Christians of African/Caribbean backgrounds, will contribute their lived knowledge, expertise and viewpoints around faith and mental health to produce together key recommendations based around the project’s findings.
+Peer Researchers, representing Christians from Black ethnic backgrounds, will contribute their lived knowledge, expertise and viewpoints around faith and mental health produce together key messages around the project’s findings.

 This project aims: